Postgraduate Diploma in Rheumatology

 - Critically evaluate information on emerging treatment pathways, including drug and non-drug therapies for rheumatology.

-- The role of laboratory test and imaging.
+- The role of laboratory tests and imaging

 - Demonstrate advanced knowledge of the diagnosis and management of a patient presenting with joint pain or loss of function.